sriramalavalapati3/Movie-ticket-reservation-system/README.md

 2. Update the MySQL credentials in `config/config.json` (in development only).

+3.start local Mysql Server ,Create a data base using this command  `CREATE DATABASE bookingservice`

-3. Use the command:
+4. Use the command:

 `docker-compose up --build`

-4. It will create a Docker image and run it automatically.
+5. It will create a Docker image and run it automatically.

-5. If you stop the application and want to use it again, you can use this command:
+6. If you stop the application and want to use it again, you can use this command:

 `docker run -p 3000:3000`

-6. Export .csv data to Mysql databases
+7. Export .csv data to Mysql databases

-7. Your Set to go
+8. Your Set to go

 # challenges faced